-[24:11] If there aren’t some of us at least, who are willing to experiment with some new thing, and figure out what it can do and what it can’t do and how it taps into student learning, we’ll never know if a timeline tool could be used for this type of meta cognition.
+[24:11] But if there aren’t some of us at least, who are willing to experiment with some new thing, and figure out what it can do and what it can’t do and how it taps into student learning, we’ll never know if a timeline tool could be used for this type of metacognition.
 Someone’s got to kick the tires and see if that works.

 Enoch: [24:29] Yeah, I agree completely.
-I also think there’re certain technologies that faculty can see the immediate.
+I also think there are certain technologies that faculty can see the immediate.
 They don’t need evidence to say, “Oh, this overhead projector.”

 [25:06] They could use it superficially or they could use it in a way that’s outside of the norm.
 It depends on how they’re trying to get students to see and think.

-[25:17] I think that, though, as far as faculty development goes, I don’t care if it’s Rubric or something like Telescopic Text, faculty have to see how it functions.
+[25:17] I think that, though, as far as faculty development goes, I don’t care if it’s a rubric or something like Telescopic Text, faculty have to see how it functions.